 Although early church tradition has it that the author of this Gospel was Matthew, the tax collector, who was a disciple of Jesus, most scholars today believe that this Gospel was written by an Israelite man between 80 and 90 AD.
-It might be noted that the Gospel of Matthew seems to have been written for a Jewish audience.
+It might be noted that the Gospel According to Matthew seems to have been written for a Jewish audience.
 Jesus is the authoritative interpreter of Moses and the promised messianic king of Israel.
+For some scholars, this parable serves as an important point of study in the relations between Matthew's community and the Jewish community surrounding it; the conflict is focused on the acceptance of the apocalyptic nature of Christ's return by Matthew's community and the rejection of it by the surrounding Jewish community.

-In Chapter 25, we have three major parables about the coming of the Son of Man.
-The first (the parable of the 10 bridesmaids) and the third (the parable of the sheep and goats-"as you did to the least of these...") are found only in Matthew's Gospel.
-The second of the three parables, the parable of the talents (vv.
+In this week which follows All Saints' Sunday (where we contemplate and celebrate all the company of heaven), it makes sense that we turn our attention to a return, a breaking in of the Kingdom of Heaven.
+In chapter 25, we have three major parables about this coming of the Son of Man, the "second coming."
+The first (the parable of the ten bridesmaids) and the third (the parable of the sheep and goats-"as you did to the least of these...") are found only in Matthew's Gospel.
+The second of the three, the parable of the talents (vv.
 14-30), is also found in Luke's Gospel.
-The setting in the parable of the 10 bridesmaids is the return of the groom with his new bride to his father's house.
-The task of the bridesmaids was to welcome the bride and groom into the household.
+The setting in the parable of the ten bridesmaids is the return-or coming-of the groom (with his new bride) to his father's house.
+The task of the bridesmaids is to welcome the bride and groom when they arrive.

-This passage reminds us of Jesus' regular admonition to be prepared, wakeful, spiritually attentive, and available for the revelation of God or the breaking in of the Kingdom.
-We must "keep awake" if we are to participate fully in the Kingdom of God.
+This passage heralds Advent's message, reminding us of Jesus' regular admonition to be prepared, wakeful, spiritually attentive, and available for the revelation of God or the breaking in of the Kingdom.
+We are being prompted to get ready to get ready; that is, we are to "keep awake" if we are to participate fully in the Kingdom of God.
 Since so many today are overly busy, preoccupied, multi-tasking and worn out, there might be a number of ways in which this Gospel lesson connects with people's everyday lives.
 The parable may have us considering, for example, the symbolic implications concerning having plenty of oil versus not having enough, in storing up what we know we need versus pleading in desperation for what we should have cared more about, in being "spiritually prepared" and equipped in faith versus being haphazard or even dismissive in tending to a relationship with God.
 Or, this parable may prod us to reflect on the importance and value of a spiritual life: how might we be more intentional about, and attentive to, matters of the soul?
+The theme of spiritual attention will continue throughout the season of Advent, and as the liturgical year draws to a close.